alainamstutz/JAKi-IPDMA/barisolidact.md

 # Define ITT set
-9 participants (3 in int. / 6 in control) did not receive a single dose of baricitinib, or placebo, respectively.
+9 participants (3 in int. / 6 in cont.) did not receive a single dose of baricitinib, or placebo, respectively.
 Take them out, as done in results publication (mITT set)

 ```r